 Like I did with the Tundra a few months ago, the A1-D went through a series of ground tests before being “signed off” for the maiden flight.
 These included low-power taxi trials (plenty of walls in an underground parking), and a long motor run-up at various power settings with the plane tied to an heavy object.

-For these garage test I generally use a couple of old batteries that I don’t trust anymore for the flights, but I eventually tested also the good batteries to be sure about the connections and safety of the installation.
+For these garage test I generally use a couple of old batteries that I don’t trust anymore for the flights.
+Eventually I also tested the good batteries, to be sure about the connections and safety of the installation.

 Just for the Juliet2 first flight, I added a couple of metal washers as ballast to move the center of gravity slightly forward.

 Its a first flight, not a first date

 Generally speaking the plane was finished at this point, but there were still several hours of work to really complete the project as I intended.
 For the most part, this meant I left behind cosmetic upgrades such as stickers and polishing the painted parts, but even some functional elements like the flap mix on the ailerons, the wheel pants or the whole lights system.
 Although the first flight of the Juliet2 was an important milestone of its development, the project is far from complete.
 Even considering this prototype construction alone, there are a lot of parts to be tested, adjusted or replaced.
 This of course after the flight testing will give us the necessary informations on were we are with the performance.

 As an additional point, approach a maiden flight before investing hours to get a perfect look on the plane helps alleviating the pressure a little bit.